edeposit/marcxml2mods/docs/api/xslt_transformer.rst

 xslt_transformer submodule
 ==========================

-This module is used to transform Marc XML from Aleph to MODS used by LTP's SIP package.
+This module is used to transform XML using XSLT templates.

 API
 ---

-.. automodule:: ltp.xslt_transformer
+.. automodule:: marcxml2mods.xslt_transformer
     :members:
     :undoc-members:
     :show-inheritance: